dathutco/yolov4-facemask/README.md

 I will build model to api, it isn't complete.

+I still test by using Flask, so I won't upload new source now
+# Requirement
+With GPU, you need many app relate to darknet:
+* Visual Studio(I use 2019)
+* CUDA vs CUDNN for using GPU (I use 11.4 vs 8.2.4)
+* OPENCV (I use 3.4)

+With CPU, you just install Visual studio vs Opencv
+# Notice

-I still test by using Flask, so I won't upload new source now Any thing you have to do: Extract need.zip and copy all to the folder(gpu/cpu) that you can run
+Any thing you have to do: Extract all file need.rar in need folder and copy all from that to the folder(gpu/cpu) that you can run.

-# How to run: on ./gpu or on ./cpu
+# How to run: on GPU or on CPU

-## With cpu
+## With CPU
 #for image

 darknet_no_gpu.exe detector test data/obj.data cfg/yolov4.cfg Model/yolov4-custom_best.weights ../image/demo.png -thresh 0.3 -dont_show